EKOKE-DAO/ekoke/docs/canisters/deferred.md

 On the deferred canister the following roles exists:

 - **Custodian**: administrator of the canister, following the DIP721 standard.
 It can administrate the canister and sign contracts.
 - **Agent**: role for agencies.
-Agent can create contracts, but he cannot sign them.
+Agents can create contracts, and operate only on contracts created by their agency.

 ## API